 One RCT (Brox et al. 2006) with 60 patients studied the efficacy of exercise/rehabilitation plus cognitive behavioral therapy to fusion in patients who had previously undergone back surgery.
-This study reported the between-group difference in the pre-post change in ODI score, using ANCOVA to adjust for baseline between-group differences in gender and treatment expectations (see data in Table 13, Appendix D).
-The adjusted comparison showed a trend favoring a larger change in ODI in the control group.
+This study reported the between-group difference in the pre-post change in ODI score, after statistically adjusting for baseline between-group differences in gender and treatment expectations (see data in Table 17, Appendix D).
 However, the results were inconclusive because the 95% CI overlapped with zero (not statistically significant) as well as the boundary of clinical significance (ODI = -10), meaning the true difference (if one exists) could favor either treatment.
 Thus, the evidence is insufficient for a conclusion regarding the relative benefit of fusion versus intensive exercise/rehabilitation plus CBT in patients with prior back surgery.